-Allows to personalize & add relevant a ALT description to images.
+Allows to personalize & add relevant an ALT description to images.

-Allows to add relevant captions & transcriptions to videos (and use an HTML5 video player instead of a Flash one).
+Allows adding relevant captions & transcriptions to videos (and use an HTML5 video player instead of a Flash one).

 Enable indexable comments, Q&A, reviews in the site pages.

 Allows to easily include Web analytics code in all of the site pages & integrate with Webmaster Tools.

 Provides Web security features & extensions that help to protect against hacking attacks.

 Provides functionalities to perform frequent & schedulable backups.

 Provides frequent platform updates with fixes & new features.